ddnexus/irt/README.markdown

 When you just inspect a variable, using p, pp, ap, puts, y, ... or use any irt command... that are not relevant steps that you want to rerun the next time, so they don't get recorded in the log.

-Also , if you are in an inspecting or binding session, that stesps are not relevant for your tests, so they don't get recorded in the log.
+Also, if you are in an inspecting or binding session, that steps are not relevant for your tests, so they don't get recorded in the log.

 ### Log Management